modmoto/MicrowaveCommandline/README.md

 ```

 ### Create Methods
-There is currently only one Create Method supported and you define it like this.
-Create is a keyword, so be sure to write it correct.
+There is currently only one Create Method supported and you define it like below.
+Create is a keyword, so be sure to write it correctly.
 The Parameters define what the command will look like but not what is mandatory to pass.
 That should be handled by the Domain.
 The result will be a wrapper with the created entity or the occured errors.
 ```javascript
 DomainClass User {
   Name: String